Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/introduction.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-In this tutorial, you are going to learn how a real-world production use case is built with the Actyx Platform.
-The techniques you’ll learn in the tutorial are fundamental to building ActyxOS apps, and mastering it will give you a deep understanding of the Actyx Platform.
+Welcome to the Advanced Tutorial.
+You are going to learn advanced Actyx Pond programming concepts by implementing a simplified real-world production use case with the Actyx Platform.

 This tutorial is divided into several sections:

 - Solution architecture
-- Setup
-- Run the apps on your development machine
+- Run the apps
+- Getting started
+- Explore the code behind the apps
+- Task 1: TBD
+- Task 2: TBD
+- Summary
-- TODO
+- Next steps

 ## Introduction